Tax-Deductible Income Protection

 Income Protection for Irish Professionals

-Secure your financial future with a salary continuity plan.
+Secure your financial future with an income protection plan.
 The Irish government allows you to claim up to 40% tax relief on your premiums, protecting up to 75% of your earnings against illness or injury.

 Income Protection & Salary Continuity in Ireland